Skip to content

 sudo systemctl restart httpd.service

-The default VHost is maintained and complemented.
-For this purpose, a new file is created and adjusted:
+The default vhost is retained and added.
+A new file is created and edited:

 1